yossadh/yossadh.github.io/_posts/2018-12-03-pick-up-python.md

 - Python-specific:
   - Object types: list, tuple, set, dictionary
   - List comprehension
     Not that important, since it can always be replaced by loop, but it is a powerful Python feature.
 It is more succinct and faster than loop.
+On the other hand, it can be too terse that readability suffers.
-  - Packages: sys, sys.argv, os, math, numpy
+  - Packages: sys, sys.argv, os, math, numpy, pandas, matplotlib
   - Pick a good text editor/IDE (I use vi, Jupyter notebook, and VSCode)
   - *So far don't need*: assertion, try, exception, classes, decorator